NilsLeo/A-Next-Basket-Recommendation-Reality-Check/README.md

 9,12,163
 ```

-In order tog generate these files you need to preprocess your dataset.
+In order to generate these files you need to preprocess your dataset.
 Examples on how to do this for tafeng,instacart and dunnhumby are provided in the [preprocess](./preprocess) directory.

+(Optional) If youre looking to sample a smaller version of the dataset, you can use the [NBR-Restrictor](https://github.com/NilsLeo/NBR-Restrictor) repository to generate the required files.

 ### Quick Start